liezzzlll/liezzzlll/poetry.md

 Little bird, don't be deceived, we aren't meant to fly eternally,\
 Longer journeys aren't always better, as some birds fail to see,\
 They spend their lives wondering why wings were given instead of feet,\
-Forgetting the heights their wings could reach, oh what a feat!
+Forgetting the heights their wings could reach.

 Lay me where growth continues, where my legacy thrives,\
 Among animals and flowers, where nature truly derives.